-(see under tab 'SPCC
+(see under tab

-The ninth international conference on The Social Pathologies of Contemporary Civilizations again explores the nature of contemporary malaises, diseases, illnesses and syndromes in their relation
+The ninth international conference on The Social Pathologies of Contemporary Civilizations again explores the nature of contemporary malaises, diseases, illnesses and syndromes in their

-to cultural pathologies of the social.
+relation to cultural pathologies of the social.
 This time, however we are focusing explicitly on counter developments to these pathologies and their ambivalences.

-Solidarity refers to the elementary bond, essential for maintaining
+Solidarity refers to the elementary bond, essential

 Despite its indispensability, social scientific reflections on modernity viewed solidarity as being more and more in peril.
-While authors like Durkheim, and Mauss, or Parsons attempted to reconstruct its modern, functionally
+While authors like Durkheim, and Mauss, or Parsons attempted to reconstruct its modern,

-of global economic and environmental risk society or Castells’ diagnoses of global informational capitalism tend to this latter direction, as they describe new paradoxes or obstacles in the way of emerging solidarity.
+concept of global economic and environmental risk society or Castells’ diagnoses of global informational capitalism tend to this latter direction, as they describe new paradoxes or obstacles in the way of emerging solidarity.

-Under the auspices of global neoliberalism, the contemporary scene is characterized by the repudiation of ‘Society’ in favour of ‘the Market’ and society is eclipsed by hyper-individuation and homo oeconomicus, the ideal-type
+Under the auspices of global neoliberalism, the contemporary scene is characterized by the repudiation of ‘Society’ in favour of ‘the Market’ and society is eclipsed by hyper-individuation and homo oeconomicus,

-generate pathological forms of superficiality and mimetic envy, and negative solidarities of hatred and scapegoating.
+that generate pathological forms of superficiality and mimetic envy, and negative solidarities of hatred and scapegoating.